Margaret Connolly, PhD RCST®

 As I progressed in my training, I came to understand at deeper and deeper levels how important the principle of normal mobility is for optimal functioning — body, mind, and spirit.
 In the body, everything has to be moving properly in order to function optimally.
 Obviously your heart has to move, your lungs have to move.
 But that principle of movement extends right down to the cellular level.
 Cell membranes have to open and close to let substances in and out.
 Receptor sites on cell membranes have to change their shape to interact with neurotransmitters.

 If something’s stuck, something somewhere isn’t going to be working right.
-Emotionally and spiritually, we’ve probably all either experienced that ourselves or known someone who’s been “stuck” and not able to “get on with their lives.”
+Emotionally and spiritually, we’ve probably all either experienced that phenomenon ourselves or known someone who’s been “stuck” and not able to “get on with their lives.”

-Since that beginning over fifteen years ago, I’ve pursued extensive advanced training with Dr. Sanet, founder of the Osteopathic Health and Wellness Institute and Chair of the Credentials Committee (2004-2006) of The Cranial Academy, A Component Society of the American Academy of Osteopathy.
+Since that beginning over twenty years ago, I’ve pursued extensive advanced training with Dr. Sanet, founder of the Osteopathic Health and Wellness Institute and Chair of the Credentials Committee (2004-2006) of The Cranial Academy, A Component Society of the American Academy of Osteopathy.
 Dr. Sanet is an approved provider for the National Certification Board for Therapeutic Massage and Bodywork.
 I also trained over a five-year period with Franklyn Sills at Stillpoint in New York City, and I’m certified by the Biodynamic Craniosacral Therapy Association of North America.

 Other clients may be undergoing treatment for or recovering from a major illness, surgery, or injury, or dealing with pain or trauma that hasn’t resolved, maybe not for years.
-The reduction of physiological stress accomplished by craniosacral work/massage accelerates their healing and improves its quality.
+The reduction of physiological stress accomplished by craniosacral work accelerates their healing and improves its quality.

 Either way, I have the satisfaction of being part of the support system for people taking on, or faced with, big challenges.
 Let me see if I can be of help to you.
 Call me 610-202-4778, and we can talk.